Nadia Schadlow: Academic career

 Schadlow is a full member of the Council on Foreign Relations.
 Her articles have appeared in Parameters, The American Interest, the Wall Street Journal, The Atlantic, and Philanthropy, and she has written chapters for several edited volumes.
 She is author of the book, War and the Art of Governance: Consolidating Combat Success Into Political Victory, which looks at cases in which militaries are involved in non-military governance activities.

+At the Smith Richardson Foundation, she was a senior program officer for the International Security and Foreign Policy Program before joining the National Security Council.

 National Security Council

 Schadlow was appointed to the National Security Council staff by long-time colleague H.R.
 McMaster in March 2017.
 Upon her appointment, journalist Thomas E. Ricks described both her and Fiona Hill, who joined the NSC at the same time, as "well-educated, skeptical, and informed..."
 During this time, Schadlow became the primary author of the 2017 National Security Strategy (NSS).
 Her work on the document and the inter-agency process that preceded it were well received by foreign policy experts across the political spectrum.
 About a year later, Schadlow would comment that the NSS had "achieved the state of mattering".

 Schadlow was chosen to replace Dina Powell as deputy national security advisor in January 2018, although her tenure was brief.
 After John R. Bolton replaced McMaster as National Security Advisor on April 9, 2018, it was announced that Schadlow would resign effective April 27.
 Her departure was seen as part of a larger "cleaning house" that Bolton undertook upon appointment.